Middle Tennessee Scheduled Lane Closures

 The grading, drainage, construction of a retaining wall, signals and paving on I-65 at the NB exit ramp to SR 254 (OHB, Exit 74A)

 - Daily, 9 a.m. – 3 p.m.
 (Excl.
-Holiday Restrictions), There will be temporary lane closures on SR 254(OHB) in both directions for grading work.
+Weekends) There will be temporary lane closures on SR 254(OHB) in both directions for grading work.
 At least one lane will remain open in each direction.

 DAVIDSON COUNTY I-65